mathiashelsen/tinyOS/README.md

 - Heap (not used in the current code) follows BSS.
 It is to be expected that the C code will expect the heap-address to be fixed at compile time.
 However, we will write malloc, so, the heap address will be at _bss_end + 1, BUT we will let the compiler set this!
+- Global shared variables, will be put in _sdata, and the address is hard coded!
+In the objdump, you can find references to 0x200... for variable j, which is the start of the RAM.
+Ergo, at compile time, the SOB assumes and absolute address for its data.